noahwiener/rss_good_dog/README.md

 The app's build focuses on slim databasing and intuitive navigation.
 Each *Times* section pulls from the *Times* API in real time, but articles are not saved to the database unless they are 'favorited' by a user.
 When users click stars to 'favorite' or 'unfavorite' articles, they are redirected to continue browsing the same newspaper section or the favorite articles list that they clicked from.

-I welcome any comments or suggestions for improvement.
-Happy New Years!
--Noah

 ### Tech

 * Ruby on Rails